How close are we to a coronavirus vaccine? All you need to know

 Both the studies reported adverse events such as fatigue, headache, and local tenderness, but found those to be tolerable and mostly ameliorated by paracetamol.

-At the same time, Pfizer and BioNTech also released an early phase non-peer reviewed study which claimed that virus-neutralising antibodies were induced in 60 adults who were given two doses, a result in-line with a previous early-stage US trial.
+trial.
 “These preliminary data are encouraging in that the vaccine is able to produce neutralising antibody responses in humans, and that it does so at relatively low dose levels,” Ugur Sahin, MD and CEO of BioNTech, said in a statement.
 The Pfizer-BioNTech candidate is an RNA vaccine.
 Here, no attenuated viruses are injected.
 Rather, a genetic code is introduced, which induces the human cells to create the foreign protein, alerting the immune system, and help the body recognise the entry of the virus in all its forms.
 The RNA vaccines are easier to make, but they are a new and unproven technology.

-These studies come on the back of early phase results released by American biotech giant Moderna, which said their RNA vaccine prompted neutralising antibody activities in healthy adults, though it led to minor side effects in many patients.
+These studies come on the back of early phase results released by American biotech ginat Moderna, which said their RNA vaccine prompted neutralising antibody activities in healthy adults, though it led to minor side effects in many patients.

-What are the challenges next?
+What are the next challenges next?

-Longevity of the vaccine effects will undoubtedly be the biggest challenge, which will be addressed in the phase III trials.
+Longevity of the vaccine effects will undoubtedly be the biggest challenge, which will be addressed in the Phase III trials.
 “The vaccine developed by Oxford University has shown some positive signs of protection in the preliminary results of the early trial.
-It is being claimed that it will be more effective than others because it will develop antibodies and "natural killer cells" [T-cells] against SARS-COV2.
+It is being claimed that it will be more effective than others because it will develop antibodies and "natural killer cells" (T-cells) against SARS-COV2.
 But the biggest challenge would be the longevity of the [neutralising] antibodies,” Sunit K. Singh, professor and head, molecular biology, Institute of Medical Sciences, Banaras Hindu University told THE WEEK.

 In SARS-CoV-2, antibodies are known to fade between three-six months, as reported by various studies, he said.
 “So what would be the fate of protection induced by a vaccine once the antibody response vanishes or is reduced?
-A virus of this kind will certainly need an attack from both sides—the antibodies and T-cells,” he added.
+A virus of this kind will certainly need an attack from both sides—the antibodies and T cells,” he added.

 How are Indian pharma companies placed?